OrchardCMS/OrchardCore/src/docs/reference/modules/Setup/README.md

 | --- | --- |
 | `DefaultCulture` | The default culture that will be used for the setup screen. |
 | `SupportedCultures` | The list of the supported cultures for the setup screen. |

+## CDN disabled by default

+After a setup, the UseCdn option is disabled by default in the Resource settings.
+This is to allow access to resources even when an internet connection is not available or countries like China where CDNs are not always accessible.
+It is recommended to enable the CDN setting after the setup.